nigelhorne/ged2site/README.md

 NOTE: when you use the -m option, your Google API key will be included in the output, so ensure that you restrict the key's use just to this app on your host's IP.

+Data privacy and handling of sensitive data is important, the default configuration works hard to avoid sharing information about living people.

 If [gedcom](https://github.com/nigelhorne/gedcom) is installed, ged2site will also create a calendar of births and deaths,